Digital Culture and Communication

 This module examines the nature and analysis of cultural data in the form of language, including recorded speech and text, from the past and present.
 Language data will be in English, but the principles and methods are applicable to any language.
 You'll acquire literacy in comprehending, interpreting, and critiquing research and reports related to text analytics, corpus linguistics, AI and culturomics.
 You'll also be introduced to research design, methods, and epistemologies for working with language data, including digital tools that will facilitate text analysis and the interpretation of data-driven results.

-Plus a choice of modules available in other departments in the Faculty of Arts and Humanities and the Faculty of Social Sciences.
+Plus a choice of modules available in other departments in the Faculty of Arts and Humanities.

 This course capitalises on over 25 years of expertise and an international reputation in digital culture at the Faculty of Arts’ Digital Humanities Institute (DHI).
 The DHI is the UK’s leading centre for the development, analysis and communication of digital culture and digital humanities.
 DHI colleagues deliver modules that draw on their knowledge, expertise and track record.